qwc-services/qwc-config-service/README.md

 Set the `QGIS_SERVER_URL` environment variable to the QGIS server URL when starting this service. (default: `http://localhost:8001/ows/` on qwc-qgis-server container)

+Set the `QGIS_RESOURCES_PATH` environment variable to your QGIS project files path.

 Set the `QWC2_PATH` environment variable to your QWC2 files path.
 Set the `QWC2_THEMES_CONFIG` environment variable to your QWC2 `themesConfig.json` path if it is not located in `$QWC2_PATH`.